yudhisteer/Lane-Detection-with-Semantic-Segmentation/README.md

 ### 3.3 U-Net
 U-Net was proposed in 2015 in a paper by the name of _U-Net: convolutional networks for biomedical image segmentation_ and was written by Olaf Ronneberger, Philip Fischer and Thomas Brox.

-U-Net is also a fully convolutional neural network, but with the key difference that in addition to the up sampling path, ```skip connections``` between the encoder and the decoder are also used.
-These skip connections are denoted by the horizontal arrows that reverse the U shape.
+U-Net is also a fully convolutional neural network, but with the key difference that in addition to the upsampling path, ```skip connections``` between the encoder and the decoder are also used.
+These skip connections are denoted by the curved arrows that reverse the U shape.

 <p align="center">
   <img src= "https://user-images.githubusercontent.com/59663734/146351786-b63678f9-f990-4797-900a-eb2e6d14fee0.png" />